rust-lang/book/nostarch/appendix.md

 |`/*!...*/`|Inner block doc comment|
 |`/**...*/`|Outer block doc comment|

-Table B-8 shows symbols that appear in the context of using tuples.
+Table B-8 shows the contexts in which parentheses are used.

-Table B-8: Tuples
+Table B-8: Parentheses

 |Symbol|Explanation|
 |------|-----------|